artur-rios/artur-rios/README.md

 ## <samp>Hello World!</samp>

 <samp>I'm Artur Rios, a software developer and technology enthusiast from Brazil 🇧🇷.
-Currently, I work developing projects for big companies, but I also like to code some stuff for myself.</samp>
+Currently, I work as a Software Engineer at ExxonMobil by Pantheon INC, but I also like to code some stuff for myself.</samp>

 <samp>Stay free to browse my GitHub repositories and know a little more about me on social media.</samp>

+<samp>Feel free to use any piece of the public code I have here.
+If you do so, a reference to my GitHub profile would be nice ^_^</samp>

 ## Languages: